GeniusGeeek/pu-converter/README.md

 include '/path/to/puconverter.php';
 ```

-## Guildlines: How to use
+## Guidelines: How to use
 1. Call a conversion function
 2. The called conversion function requires three arguements to be passed
-3. Arguement 1 is the value to be converted, Arguement 2 is the unit to convert, Argument 3 is the unit to be converted to
+3. Argument 1 is the value to be converted, Arguement 2 is the unit to convert, Argument 3 is the unit to be converted to
 4. All units are to be passed in their SI units/abbreviations, example: kilogram is kg, seconds is s, e.t.c.